aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-marketplace/03-infrastructure.md

 The `PluginRepo` contract versions the releases of a `Plugin`.
 Each plugin starts as version `1.0.0`.
 Subsequent versions follow the [semantic versioning convention](https://semver.org/).
 For major, minor, and patch releases, the respective [version numbers are incremented](docs/core/02-how-to-guides/01-plugin-development/03-versioning.md).

-Each semantic version released in the `PluginRepo` contract via the `createVersion` function (see code snippet)
+Each semantic version released in the `PluginRepo` contract via the `createVersion` function

 ```solidity
 function createVersion(